chrrrisw/kmel_db/kmel_db_format.md

 The absolute offset points to another table that either contains "count" short ints (if "size" is 2), or "count" arrays of 4 short ints (if "size" is 8).

-#### Unknown 13 Performers per Genre Table (0)
+#### Unknown 13 Genre Performers offsets and counts (0)

 This table seems to contain the number of Performers per Genre.

 The number of entries is the number of genres minus 1 (genre 0 is excluded).
 The format of each entry is four short ints.

-The first short int is the genre number (ascending order).<br>
+The first short int is the Genre number (ascending order).<br>
-The second short int is a running total or table offset (starting at 0) of performers.<br>
+The second short int is an offset into the next table (Genre Performer Albums).<br>
-The third short int is the number of performers in this genre.<br>
+The third short int is the number of Performers in this Genre.<br>
 The last short int is always 0.

-#### Unknown 13 Performer Albums per Genre Table (1)
+#### Unknown 13 Genre Performer Albums offsets and counts (1)

-This table seems to contain the number of albums per performer per genre.
+This table seems to contain the number of Albums per Performer per Genre.

-The first short int is the performer number.
+The first short int is the Performer number.
 Ascending order within genre.<br>
-The second short int is a running total or table offset (starting at 0) of the number of albums.<br>
+The second short int is an offset into the next table (Genre Performer Album Titles).<br>
-The third short int is the number of albums for that performer that contain the genre.<br>
+The third short int is the number of Albums for that Performer that contain the Genre.<br>
 The last short int is always 0.

-#### Unknown 13 Table (2)
+#### Unknown 13 Genre Performer Album Titles offsets and counts (2)

-This table seems to contain ...
+This table seems to contain the number of Titles per Album per Performer per Genre.

+The first short int is the album number.<br>
+The second short int is an offset into the next table (Genre Ordered Titles).<br>
+The third short int is the number of Titles.<br>
+The last short int is always zero.

-#### Unknown 13 Table (3)
+#### Unknown 13 Genre Ordered Title List (3)

 Points to table Genre Ordered Title List